Hasidic 'defectors' find challenges, isolation in pursuing a new life

 While he is much bolder than other Hasids who are unsettled by the rules imposed by leaders of a religion many otherwise view fondly, the father harbors anxiety about repercussions because of his defiance.

-"Every day I think about how something might happen because what I'm doing is illegal," he said a bit nervously.
+"Every day I think about how something might happen because what I'm doing is illegal," he said nervously.
 "They have called me, and another time my wife, to say they heard we had a cellphone we weren't supposed to have."

 Departures from the community have become such a concern among Hasidic leaders, as well as leaders of other Orthodox Jewish groups, that Agudath Israel of America held a session on the issue at one of its national conventions.